Loosely-self-stabilizing Byzantine-tolerant Binary Consensus for Signature-free Message-passing Systems

-Note that no correct processor can become aware of when its local copy of the set $binValues$ has reached its final value.
-Suppose this would have been possible, consensus can be solved by instructing each processor deterministically select a value from the set $binValues$ and by that contradict FLP~\cite{DBLP:journals/jacm/FischerLP85}.
+Note that no correct node can become aware of when its local copy of the set $binValues$ has reached its final value.
+Suppose this would have been possible, consensus can be solved by instructing each node deterministically select a value from the set $binValues$ and by that contradict FLP~\cite{DBLP:journals/jacm/FischerLP85}.

 \Subsubsection{MMR's binary randomized consensus algorithm}